 - Discovery and Developmental Therapeutics

 Dr. Liotta earned his PhD in Organic Chemistry from the City University of New York in 1974.
-Following this, he completed his postdoctoral fellowship at Ohio State University.
+Following this, he completed his postdoctoral research at The Ohio State University.

-Dr. Liotta has authored over 230 peer-reviewed publications.
-He is the founding Editor-in-Chief of ACS Medicinal Chemistry Letters, which was launched in 2010 to provide a rapid communication venue for high-quality letters and technology notes in medicinal chemistry and related fields.
+Dr. Liotta has authored over 300 peer-reviewed publications, cited by scientists around the globe tens of thousands of times.
+He is the founding Editor-in-Chief of ACS Medicinal Chemistry Letters (ACS MCL), which was launched in 2010 to provide a rapid communication venue for high-quality letters and technology notes in medicinal chemistry and related fields.
+Under his leadership, ACS MCL has become one of the preeminent journals for disseminating innovative medicinal chemistry reports.

 Publications Publication Date